-Erudite and playful, Dr Space Junk reveals that space is not as empty as we might think.
-And that by looking up and studying space artefacts, we learn an awful lot about our own culture on earth.
+Erudite and playful, Dr. Space Junk reveals that space is not as empty as we might think.
+And that by looking up and studying space artifacts, we learn an awful lot about our own culture on earth.
 She makes us realise that objects from the past — the material culture produced by the Space Age and beyond — are so significant to us now because they remind us of what we might want to hold onto into the future.

 Music for this episode is Ballad for a Space Lover by Magic Fly from their album Space.